 A Career Downfall for Superstar Billy Graham

-Vince McMahon Jr. intended to give Superstar Billy Graham a big push within the WWF once Superstar returned in 1982.
-He also saw a big contrast between Graham and “The All American Boy” Bob Backlund.
+Vince McMahon Jr. intended to give Superstar a big push within the WWF once he returned in 1982.
+He also saw a big contrast between Superstar and "The All-American Boy" Bob Backlund.

 "Backlund would have been black-and-white movies with no sound, and Superstar would be like the movies we see today, with Dolby sound and wraparound screens," McMahon would say.

-Graham added, “Backlund’s promos were monotone, and while he spoke about admirable values on his interviews, I know he wasn’t delivering what the fans wanted to hear.”
+Graham added, "Backlund’s promos were monotone, and while he spoke about admirable values in his interviews, I know he wasn’t delivering what the fans wanted to hear."